 Matt Preston sparked this whole affair.
 Referring of course to kitchen hacks.
-He managed to make the casual weekend baker look like a hard-core, artisanal bread-baking master.
-So if the thought of sourdough starters and kneading have you running to the nearest bakery, this no prove hot cross bun bread could be your salvation.
+He managed to make the casual weekend baker look like a bread master.
+If the thought of sourdough starters and kneading have you rushing off to the nearest bakery, this no prove hot cross bun bread is the answer.
 Filled with the warming spices of traditional hot cross buns, Easter bread couldn’t be easier.

 The original no prove bread recipe first appeared on Masterchef, Australia.
 Masterchef was possibly the first cooking show that inspired hopefuls to dream about careers in food.
 Personally, I loved the masterclasses most.
 Adriano Zumbo’s croquembouche had me knee-deep in choux, complete with caramel dipping, unstable towers and hot-spun sugar.
 Needless to say, burn shield came in very handy.
 Back to the bread.
 I’ve made Matt Preston’s basic bread often, and then started experimenting with alternate flavourings and flours.
 Once you have the wet to dry ratios firmly in place, the dough is open for creative flavour substitutions.

 Flavouring your No knead hot cross bun bread